singnet/reputation-simulation/README.md

 # reputation-simulation
-Market simulation based on Reputation System
+Market simulation to test the Reputation System

 ## Development